cloudbuilderspa/CloudNativeGuardiansKCSA/sections/3_Cluster_Hardening/lab_guide_en.md

     *   **Expected Outcome:** The Pod, using `my-app-sa`, can list Pods in `rbac-lab` but cannot list Secrets, demonstrating the applied RBAC permissions.
     *   **Security Note:** This exercise demonstrates the principle of least privilege for ServiceAccounts.

+**✅ Verification Point ✅**
+*Verify that `kubectl get pods` succeeded and `kubectl get secrets` failed from within the `test-rbac-pod`.
+Does this align with the permissions defined in the `pod-reader` Role?
+Explain why.*

+**🚀 Challenge Task 🚀**
+*Modify the `pod-reader-role.yaml` to also grant the `my-app-sa` ServiceAccount permission to `get` and `list` Secrets in the `rbac-lab` namespace.
+Apply the change and re-test the permissions from within a new `test-rbac-pod` (you might need to delete the old one first if it has the same name).
+Does it work as expected?
+What `kubectl auth can-i` command could you run *as the ServiceAccount* to check this permission directly?*

 6.  **Clean up:**
     ```bash
     kubectl delete namespace rbac-lab